LioCrea/MusicWaveform.JS/README.md

 # MusicWaveform.JS
-A 100% pur JS way to catch frequencies and display a track's waveform using an offline audio context
+A 100% pur JS way to catch frequencies and display a track's waveform using an offline audio context.

+The waveform should be generated within 10 seconds once the upload is done.

 # Method